 No, you don’t have to register your work before sending a DMCA takedown request.
 Content in tangible form becomes your intellectual property as soon as it’s created and you hold the copyright to it and thus can send a DMCA notice.

 Most people post photos, videos, or written content on the internet without any registration with the copyright office, but they hold the exclusive rights of the material and can send DMCA notice for any unlawful use of their content.

 But if the person who sent a takedown notice receives a counter-notification stating that there was no copyright infringement, then they have to file a lawsuit within 14 days.

-Registration is required if you would like to be able to file a copyright infringement lawsuit and claim for monetary damages.
-Otherwise, DMCA takedown request can be sent for any unregistered material for the sake of its protection.
+Registration is required if you would like to be able to file a copyright infringement lawsuit and claim monetary damages.
+Otherwise, DMCA takedown requests can be sent for any unregistered material for the sake of its protection.

 How to write a DMCA takedown notice?

 There is no official template to write a DMCA notice, but there are certain guidelines you should follow before writing a DMCA takedown notice.
 Take a look at these: